conectado/conectado-blog/README.md

-# Conectado's Blog
+# Taping Memory

-This is my technical blog, where I write mostly about rust.
+This is my technical blog, where I write, mostly about rust.

 ## Latest Articles